iworx-systems/Zephyr-Dev-Container-Template/README.md

 ### Sysbuild
 The "app/sysbuild" folder contains some example configs/overlays for the app and mcuboot.
 These are only present to give guidance on how you can add your own files.
 If you don't want to use sysbuild you can move the "prj.conf" in the "sysbuild/app" folder into "app" and delete the sysbuild folder.
 You will also need to remove "test_sysbuild()" from "app/CMakeLists.txt".
 For more infomartion on sysbuild refer to [Zephyr's documentation](https://docs.zephyrproject.org/latest/build/sysbuild/index.html).

+# References

+The Zephyr SDK installation portion of the Dockerfile is base on https://github.com/beriberikix/zephyr-docker